 Xing Yi Quan: wikipedia article and Ba Gua Zhang: wikipedia article and Tai Ji Quan: wikipedia article

 We teach the internal styles of kung fu from China.
 There are three styles that traditionally bear the label of "internal", they are Xing Yi Quan, Tai Ji Quan, and Ba Gua Zhang.
 KWA teaches all three systems.
 Xing Yi is world renown for its intensity of spirit and for its ability to create power within short distances from its target as well as its linear movements.
 Xing Yi is a mostly hands style that tries to keep its kicks low, a strategy that is very hard to defend against.
-It goes back thousands of years in China�s history and is supposedly founded by a legendary general of high moral standing and military genius named Yue Fei.
+It is said to date back thousands of years in China and is supposedly founded by a legendary general of high moral standing and military genius named Yue Fei.

 Ba Gua Zhang is the youngest of the three internal arts and focuses on circular, evasive footwork to find the best angle of attack.
 While Xing Yi is very direct and linear in its footwork, Ba Gua will turn, spin, walk, and redirect away the attack until it is ready to counter attack.
 Founded by Dong Hai Quan, it is a very sophisticated method of fighting and not easy to master.
 It focuses intently on being in constant motion, constant change, and lots of footwork.
 Very effective by itself if trained properly, paired with Xing Yi and Tai Ji, it is even more so.